Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 Things to know:

-• Risk of choking if the head is not raised
+• Risk of choking if head not raised

-• Not good for long periods if the person can’t move much
+• Not suitable for long periods if mobility is limited

 30° Lateral Tilt Position